You guys, we visited the northernmost capital in the world in the middle of winter. What were we thinking?

 The pictures will never do it justice, so you will have to just imagine the thousands of years of shipwrecks that are no doubt lying below the surface.

+Bring snacks.
 All the Trip Advisor reviews on the restaurants in Reykjavik are effusive, so it’s hard to decide which one to choose.
-But all the restaurants specialize in one thing.
+But each of the restaurants specialize in only one thing.
 They do it well but have few options and high prices.
 I don’t know that you necessarily visit Iceland for the food, but my mind was not blown.
 Go with low expectations and high budgets.